 What I love most about this collection, though, is the price.
 Whether you love sandals, booties, ankle boots, or platforms, you can find a tasteful and comfortable option for less than $200 from Charleston Shoe Company.

-2. Sole Bliss
+2. Sole bliss

 Shoe brand Sole Bliss came to be after shoe designer Lisa Kay developed a painful bunion on her toe.
 Every shoe in the line-up has multiple layers of memory foam, extra arch support, a large toe box, and stretch panels to accommodate wide feet and bunions.